 Eight different instructions are possible with the three-bit instruction register.
-All combinations are listed in Instruction Codes on page 17.
+All combinations are listed in Instruction Codes on page 18.
 Three of these instructions are listed as RESERVED and must not be used.
-The other five instructions are described in detail below.
+The other five instructions are described in this section in detail.

 Instructions are loaded into the TAP controller during the Shift-IR state when the instruction register is placed between TDI and TDO.
 During this state, instructions are shifted through the instruction register through the TDI and TDO pins.
-To execute the instruction after it is shifted in, the TAP controller must be moved into the Update-IR state.
+To execute the instruction once it is shifted in, the TAP controller must be moved into the Update-IR state.